BACK ON HER FEET: Union/A-C Valley's Daniella Farkas Striving for Big Things in Hurdle Events This Year

 It’s showing in her times.

-Farkas ran a personal best 49.3 against Karns City on a chilly and damp Wednesday afternoon.
+Farkas ran a personal best of 49.3 against Karns City on a chilly and damp Wednesday afternoon.

 Every race this season, she’s gotten faster.